worthingtonse/WEST-Protocol/H. Locker Services.md

 # Locker Service (Command Group 8)
  Locker services allow people to put many tokens into a RAIDA "Locker" and receive a locker key.
-This locer key can then b given to other people who can use the key to download the cions.
-The locker key is a GUID specified by the client.
+This locker key can then be given to another person who then can use the key to download the coins.
+The locker key is a code specified by the client.

 ## Sugested Client Use